cboulanger/bibliograph/doc/dev/deployment.md

    APP_CONF_FILE     - Path to the .toml file containing configuration values for the application
 ```

-Instead of providing all the options at the command line on each invocation
+In fact, instead of providing all the options at the command line
-of the script, the configuration values should be set in an environment
+on each invocation of the script, all configuration values should
-variable (`.env`) file, which is passed to the script with `tool/deploy/deploy
+better be set in an environment variable (`.env`) file, which is
+passed to the script with `tool/deploy/deploy -f /path/to/.env`.
--f /path/to/.env`.
-This also allows to write specialized configuration
+This also allows to write specialized configuration files for
-files for about any type of deployment scenario from testing to production.
+about any type of deployment scenario from testing to production.

 In the following example, we create three scenarios: